SAS Institute. The Power to Know

 filter

-The filter-n name is one that is created by SAS for use within the SAS session.
-Note that this name can different from the filter name that is within the information map.
-The filter names that are assigned by SAS conform to the SAS variable name rules that are specified in the VALIDVARNAME= system option.
-For more information on the VALIDVARNAME= system option, see the SAS Language Reference: Dictionary.
+You must specify the names for filters that are assigned by SAS for use within the SAS session.
+The assigned names can differ from the filter names that are defined in the information map in that the assigned filter names conform to the rules for SAS variable names that are specified in the VALIDVARNAME= system option.
+For more information about the VALIDVARNAME= system option, see the SAS Language Reference: Dictionary.
+You can use the CONTENTS procedure to view the assigned filter names.

 Requirement: If you specify more than a single filter, then parentheses are required.

-Requirement: If you use a single filter, but the negation operator is added, then parentheses are required.
+Requirement: If you use the NOT operator with single filter, then parentheses are required.

 Boolean-operator